 Coconut Banana Bread is my new favorite banana bread!
 Adding coconut gives it that tropical twist and takes it to a whole new level of yumminess!
 This quick bread is golden brown on the top and is super moist and flavorful on the inside!

-One time when I was a kid my family visited a couple elderly friends of ours.
-They had a dish of candy on the end table, of course I wanted one.
+One time when I was a kid my family visited a couple of elderly friends of ours.
+They had a dish of candy on the end table, of course, I wanted one.

 The candy was theirs and I quickly remembered what I already know…you don’t ask people if you can have something that belongs to them.
 Let’s just say I got in trouble.
 Okay, it was big trouble and I never asked for anything again!

 Fast forward to a few years ago when I went to visit my friend, Andra.
 Her house smelled amazing and she was just taking a couple of loaves of Coconut Banana Bread out of the oven!
 Holy cow did I ever want her to share a slice of that warm bread with me!

 Of course, I didn’t ask her and I hope I didn’t sit there obviously eying the bread.
 She must have read my mind, or maybe it’s just because she’s super-nice either way, she offered me a slice of bread!

 Lucky me!
 That bread was amazing and I don’t even like bananas!